arshsisodiya/helios-mirror/README.md

 _____REMOVE_THIS_LINE_____=True
 ```
 Fill up rest of the fields.
 Meaning of each field is discussed below:

-**0. Unique vars thats not in anast's repo**
+**0. Special Vars for features added by Arsh **

 - `AUTO_DELETE_UPLOAD_MESSAGE_DURATION `: Interval of time (in seconds), after which the bot deletes it's message and source message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion.
 - `MOD_USERS` - The Telegram User ID (not username) of users you want to promote as Moderator in your group, separate by space
-- `LEECH_LOG` - Chat id of channel/group where leeched files will be uploaded, NOTE: only put 1 channel/group id, if you leave this empty bot will not send leeched files anywhere
+- `LEECH_LOG` - Chat id of channel/group where leeched files will be uploaded, **NOTE:** only put 1 channel/group id, if you leave this empty bot will not send leeched files anywhere.
 - `LEECH_LOG_ALT` - Chat id of channels/groups where you want to forward leeched files, separate by space
 - `MIRROR_LOGS` - Chat id of channels/groups where you want to store Mirror logs
 - `LINK_LOGS` - Chat id of channels/groups where you want to store mirrored/leeched source links